openbullet/openbullet2-docs/docs/proxies/proxies-for-config-makers.md

 If the proxy string does **not** include a type prefix like `(http)` or `(socks5)`, the debugger will use the selected *Proxy Type* field as the default type.
 If the string includes the prefix, that explicit type is used instead.

-For URI-style proxy strings, the scheme defines the type directly. `https://...` is accepted and is treated like an HTTP proxy.
+For URI-style proxy strings, the scheme defines the type directly. `https://...` is accepted as an HTTPS proxy, meaning the connection to the proxy itself is protected with TLS.

 ### In LoliCode / C#
 | Property | Type | Notes |